Everyone invited: `Great Gatsby’ copyright to end in 2021

 “I wish it were possible for the Fitzgerald Trust to retain copyright,” says Fitzgerald scholar James L. W. West III, a professor emeritus at Pennsylvania State University.
 “They have been wonderful caretakers of Fitzgerald’s literary rights and his reputation.
 But under our laws all literary works eventually belong to the people.
 That’s probably as it should be.”

 “Gatsby” has endured in a changing industry and a changing world.
 It was published in 1925 by Scribner and remains a Scribner book, though now part of Simon & Schuster.
-Popular with general readers and a standard assignment for students, its sales are as dependable as any so-called “backlist title.”
+The novel, popular with general readers and a standard assignment for students, has sales as dependable as any so-called “backlist title.”
 When Fitzgerald died in 1940, fewer than 25,000 copies of the book had sold.
 Now, worldwide sales are nearing 30 million and more than 500,000 copies sell each year in the U.S. alone, according to Scribner.

 Publishers specializing in older works already are preparing their own editions.
 The Library of America will include the novel next year in a planned hardcover volume, edited by West, of Fitzgerald’s work.
 The Everyman Library, which for years has published the novel in the United Kingdom, will release a hardcover edition in the U.S.